leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ## Scope

 The main objective is to create a fresco that is both accepted by ALGOSUP and eye-pleasing.
+The fresco will be a permenent feature of the school "ALGOSUP", and will be made visible by people from outside.
+It is necessary for the fresco to adhere to certain restrictions, the fresco should make be in between 2000 to 3000 rubiks cubes, the fresco must include an image of the B3 building, the fresco must have a height length of maximum 60 feets, and also it must be of rectangular form.

+The project has a timeframe of 5 weeks, and the deadline of the project is on the 26/10/2023.

 ## Personas and use cases